nv-nikkulkarni/rag/docs/nemoretriever-parse-extraction.md

    export APP_NVINGEST_PDFEXTRACTMETHOD=nemoretriever_parse
    ```

-4. Deploy the ingestion-server and rag-server containers following the remaining steps in the quickstart guide.
+4. Deploy the ingestion-server and rag-server containers following the remaining steps in the deployment guide.

 5. You can now ingest PDF files using the [ingestion API usage notebook](../notebooks/ingestion_api_usage.ipynb).

 ### Using NVIDIA Hosted API Endpoints

+1. **Prerequisites**: Follow the [deployment guide](deploy-docker-nvidia-hosted.md) up to and including the step labelled "Start the vector db containers from the repo root."

-1. Follow steps outlined in the [quickstart guide](quickstart.md#start-using-nvidia-hosted-models) till step 2.
-Export the following variables to use nemoretriever parse API endpoints:
+2. Export the following variables to use nemoretriever parse API endpoints:

    ```bash
    export NEMORETRIEVER_PARSE_HTTP_ENDPOINT=https://integrate.api.nvidia.com/v1/chat/completions